-Sirtfoods like green tea, wine and dark chocolate purportedly activate sirtuins, proteins that are known for regulating inflammation and may help burn fat.
+"Sirtfoods" like green tea, kale and blueberries purportedly activate sirtuins, proteins that some research has linked to regulating inflammation and burning fat.
 But the diet also calls for only eating 1,000 calories a day for the first week.
 If you're curious if the diet delivers on its promises, keep reading as the experts weigh in.

 Sounds great, but does the sirtfood diet have a solid scientific basis?
-"Short answer: no," says Ginger Hultin, RDN, another spokesperson for the Academy of Nutrition and Dietetics.
+"Short answer: No," says Ginger Hultin, RDN, another dietitian and spokesperson for the Academy of Nutrition and Dietetics.
 Despite some preliminary research, Hultin notes: "A sirtuin-activating diet for weight loss is not yet scientifically proven."

 1. Chia Seeds

-Whether its claims hold water or not, there's no debate that chia seeds pack an unbelievable amount of nutrition into a small package, making them an efficient way to load up on shortfall nutrients like fiber (11 grams per ounce, or 44 percent of the daily value) and heart-healthy omega-3 fats (five grams per ounce).
+There's no reliable evidence to support this claim, but there's no debate that chia seeds pack a ton of nutrition into a small package, making them an efficient way to load up on key nutrients like fiber (about 10 grams per ounce) and folate (about 14 micrograms), per the USDA.
 Chia is also a good source of plant protein.
-Just sprinkle them over a smoothie bowl, add to smoothies or mix into oatmeal.
+Just sprinkle the seeds over a smoothie bowl, add to smoothies or mix into oatmeal.

-In research presented at the 2017 American Society for Biochemistry and Molecular Biology annual meeting, researchers used a computer model to see if cinnamon activated sirt-1 and found promising connections.
+In a study published April 2017 in Biochemistry and Molecular Biology, researchers used a computer model to see if cinnamon activated sirtuins and found promising connections.
 This doesn't prove anything yet, but it's an interesting building block for future research.

-As a polyphenol-rich food, pure cocoa promotes healthy blood flow, which is important for nutrient and oxygen delivery as well as overall health — not that you needed another reason to enjoy chocolate.
+As a polyphenol-rich food, cocoa may help promote healthy blood flow, per an April 2017 Cochrane review — not that you needed another reason to enjoy chocolate.
 Just remember that the benefits are from the cocoa plant, not all the added sugar, salt and fat in processed candy bars.
 Look for the highest percentage dark chocolate you can find to reap the most benefits.